citp/privacy-policy-historical/m/mc/mck/mckinseyquarterly.com.md

 To administer our Web site and for research purposes, _The McKinsey Quarterly_ has contracted with a third party to track and analyze anonymous usage and volume statistical information from our visitors and members.
 All data collected by this third party on behalf of _The McKinsey Quarterly_ are owned and used solely by or on behalf of McKinsey & Company, Inc. Such information is shared externally only on an anonymous, aggregated basis.

-This third party uses persistent cookies that only it can read and use in order to help track visitor behavior.
-On behalf of _The McKinsey Quarterly_ , the third party sets cookies, which will be listed under the domain 2O7.net.
-It also uses clear gifs, aka Web Beacons: tiny graphics with a unique identifier, similar in function to cookies.
-Clear gifs, which are not tied to the users' personally identifiable information, help us improve the visitor experience, manage our site content, and track visitor behavior.
+This third party uses persistent cookies to help track visitor behavior.
+On behalf of _The McKinsey Quarterly_ , the third party sets these cookies, which will be listed under the domains o.mckinseyquarterly.com and os.mckinseyquarterly.com.
+In addition, the third party uses clear gifs, also known as "Web beacons": tiny graphics, with a unique identifier, that are similar in function to cookies.
+These clear gifs, which are not tied to the user's personally identifiable information, help us to improve the visitor experience, to manage our site content, and to track visitor behavior.

+_The McKinsey Quarterly_ has also contracted with a third party to place advertisements for the _Quarterly_ on other Web sites.
+To help measure the effectiveness of our advertising, the third party uses clear gifs, which are not tied to the user's personally identifiable information.
+All data collected by this third party on behalf of _The McKinsey Quarterly_ are owned and used solely by or on behalf of McKinsey & Company, Inc. Such information is shared externally only on an anonymous, aggregated basis.

+In addition, _The McKinsey Quarterly_ has contracted with a third party to send e-mail to our registered members.
+To help measure and improve the effectiveness of our e-mail communications, the third party sets cookies (which will be listed under the domain e.mckinseyquarterly.com), as well as clear gifs.
+All data collected by this third party on behalf of _The McKinsey Quarterly_ are owned and used solely by or on behalf of McKinsey & Company, Inc. Such information is shared externally only on an anonymous, aggregated basis.

 #### Transaction Information